Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_grow_with_api/guide.en-bg.md

 | 2        | 4 TB (6 x 2TB disks)   |
 | ...      | ...                    |
 | 24       | 48 TB (72 x 2TB disks) |

+> [!primary]
+>
+> Note: quantity refers to how many units you want to add, not how many total units you want to end up with.
+>
+> For example, if your cluster currently has 3 TB of storage and you want to increase it to 6 TB, you need to set quantity = 2 (not 1).
+>
+> Similarly, if your cluster has 9 TB and you want to grow it to 12 TB, you need to set quantity = 4.
+>

 **Step 3: Retrieve the Payment Link**